AT&T Data Breach Settlement Payment Update - Checks Up to $7,500 Coming Soon

 Photo Credit: Getty Images

-AT&T customers waiting on compensation from the $177 million data breach class action settlement are now closer to receiving payments.
-A final approval hearing was held on January 15, 2026, clearing the last major hurdle before settlement funds can be distributed to approved claimants.
+AT&T customers waiting on compensation from the $177 million data breach class action settlement are still waiting on the court.
+A final approval hearing was held on January 15, 2026, but as of June 17, 2026 the judge in the Northern District of Texas has not yet issued a final approval order.
+Until that ruling comes down, the settlement is not finalized and funds cannot be distributed.

 Why Payments Were Delayed